Effects of Lorentz invariance violation on charged particles and photon production in astrophysical sources: Radiation processes in particle acceleration under LIV assumption

 where $\theta$ is the scattering angle, while the time component ($\mu = 0$) yields

 Reference~\cite{Abdalla_2018} showed similar results for the case $n=1$.
 However, here, we present a generalization for all values of $n$.
-For this interaction, LIV effects could be considered in the charged particle sector and the photon sector.
-In the following, we focus on the photon sector and defer the full treatment of the charged-particle sector to future work.
+For this interaction, LIV effects could, in principle, appear in both the photon and charged-particle sectors.
+In this work, we focus on the photon sector, where the modified dispersion relation directly affects the kinematics of the scattering process.
+Although several studies have derived strong bounds on LIV coefficients for charged particles, mainly from the non-observation of vacuum Cherenkov radiation~\cite{Saveliev:2024whq, Schreck_2017, Kaufhold:2005vj, Petrov:2025wey}, such analyses typically treat each sector independently and neglect combined propagation and cascade effects, a methodological simplification that we also adopt here to isolate the photon contribution.

 We set $\delta_n = 0$ to isolate effects on the photon sector and solved Equation~\ref{eq:liv:ic} numerically.
 Figure~\ref{fig:final:energy:ic:photon} shows the LIV effect on the energy of the photon after the interaction.
 The plot shows how the energy of the photon after the interaction (final photon energy) depends on the energy of the photon before the interaction (initial photon energy) for different LIV coefficients.
 The energy of the photon after the interaction tends to the Thomson regime when the initial photon energy is larger than a value depending on the LIV coefficient, as shown in the plot.
 This can be verified as Equation~\ref{eq:final:energy:collision} and Equation~\ref{eq:liv:ic} leads to $E_\gamma' = E_\gamma$, which is the Thomson regime, in the high-energy limit ($\delta_n^{(\gamma)}E_\gamma^n \gg 1$).